li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

 ## Section 3.
 Regression Analysis Plan

-In an effort to determine which characteristics of candidates influence their approval of a visa, we will be using a logistic regression model.
-Since our response variable is categorical (i.e., approved or denied), this is the best model at our disposal for us to use.
+In an effort to determine which characteristics of candidates influence their household income, we will be using a multiple linear regression model.
+Since our response variable is numerical with mulitple potential predictors, this is the best model at our disposal for us to use.

-We will consider the potential interaction between occupation and household income, since those are generally interconnected.
+We will consider the potential interaction between principal occupation and number of years of school completed, since those are generally interconnected.

-We will select our model using AIC criteria, because since we’re dealing with people, we want to build a model that accounts for volatile human nature and the ever-changing sociopolitical climate that could influence whether or not someone’s visa request is approved.
+We will select our model using AIC criteria, because since we’re dealing with people, we want to build a model that accounts for volatile human nature and the ever-changing socioeconomic and political climate that could influence someone’s household income.
 AIC is used when we would rather say a variable is a relevant predictor, when in reality it might not be and so in this case, we would rather err on the side of a false positive because we are dealing with a constantly fluctuating issue.

 ## Section 4.
 References